Grounded Vindaloop: Plot

 Stephen and Linda discuss about Butters being grounded, and Stephen cannot remember why he's grounded in the first place.
 Cartman and Kyle meet with Stan, who is on the phone with Steve, and Kenny, who is unconscious and hooked up to an Oculus Rift.
 Stan tells Cartman and Kyle that what they are doing is all reality, while Cartman claims that he is a computer program, so one of the others must still be trapped in the VR world.
 Steve tells Stan that Butters was the first one to call customer service, then Steve calls customer service himself, getting another version of himself on the other end.
 Steve tells Steve that the call to customer service from within the VR setting has caused a customer feedback loop, which he names a customer service Vindaloop (a portmanteau of Vindaloo and loop).
 Kyle, Stan, and Cartman go to Butters, but Stephen catches the gang in the room and is upset since Butters is still grounded.
 Steve is still on the phone with Stan and tells him that the paradox is due to a rule that customer service cannot be contacted from within VR.
 Steve tells Stan that the crucial question he must answer to resolve the paradox is the one that he has been asking him all along: "Have I answered your questions and provided good customer service?"
-When Stan finally answers yes, Butters, Stephen, Kyle, and Cartman all disappear.
+When Stan finally answers yes, Butters, Stephen, Kyle, and Cartman all disappear before Stephen is about to whip Butters with his belt.
 Stan realizes he has been the one in the VR setting, and heads back to an access point.
 Stephen realizes Butters is not grounded anymore and sends him outside to play.
 As Stan takes off the Oculus Rift, the scene cuts to a live action shot of Kyle, Stan, Cartman, and Kenny, played by actors, at a computer, as Stan praises the Oculus Rift, despite its poor graphics.
 Shortly afterwards, an over-excited Butters enters the room, hopping up and down, elated to his friends that he's not grounded anymore.